 - Continual analysis and tracking of quality and outcomes

-The multidisciplinary stroke team, which is ready 24/7 to treat stroke patients, includes emergency medicine physicians, neurologists, neurosurgeons, radiologists, nurses, therapists, social workers, pharmacists and dietitians.
+The multidisciplinary stroke team at Lutheran, which is ready 24/7 to treat stroke patients, includes emergency medicine physicians, neurologists, neurosurgeons, radiologists, nurses, therapists, social workers, pharmacists and dietitians.